p4jo/Tubemarine_Server/README.md

 ```

 ## Configuration
 In `MotorConfigurations`.
-To see how it works, see `Motoren.py > loadMotorConfig` and the subclasses therein.
+To see how it works, see `Motoren.py > loadMotorConfig` and the subclasses of `Motor`.
+`active.json` should be a symlink to the currently active one and `default.json` can (in theory) be used after reset.

+## Structure of the program
+### Classes
+* Steuerung

+    The base class for classes that control motors and handle messages (`steuerung.schreiben` is a log function).
+It can be initialized with a dict of the type in `MotorConfigs`.
+    * InternetSteuerung

+        The `Steuerung` that runs headless and returns everything from its `onReceive` method
+    * KonsolenSteuerung

+        The `Steuerung` that can be used in the terminal (e.g. per SSH).
+Useful for testing.

+* Motor

+## TODO
+* Visualisierung von Sensordaten
+* Regelung